 For students already in loan repayment, those who consistently make payments on time should qualify for interest rate deduction.
 Students who have repaid the total of their principal should also be exempt from further interest accrual, only bearing responsibility for repaying any remaining previously accrued interest.
 Private student loans must also be subject to greater regulation, as the average private student loan can fluctuate excessively, even up to 21% compound interest or greater.
 We must also expand bankruptcy eligibility to private student loans.

-In respect to early life education, we are in dire need of summer school to address summer loss, parent education programs to help them help their students, after school programs to aid working and single parents, public preschool, and comprehensive sex education with parental involvement.
+With respect to early life education, we are in dire need of summer school to address summer loss, parent education programs to help them help their students, after school programs to aid working and single parents, public preschool, and comprehensive sex education with parental involvement.
 Foreign language should be taught in elementary school, during the primary developmental years, instead of being postponed to middle school and later.